avalonmediasystem/avalon-installer/README.md

 1. Download and install [VirtualBox](https://www.virtualbox.org/wiki/Downloads) (v4.2.8 or higher) for your host machine
 2. Download and install [Vagrant](http://downloads.vagrantup.com/) (v1.1.5 or higher) for your host machine
-3. Download and extract the Avalon [install script](https://github.com/avalonmediasystem/avalon-vagrant/archive/flat.tar.gz)
+3. Download and extract the Avalon [install script](https://github.com/avalonmediasystem/avalon-installer/archive/flat.tar.gz)
-4. In a terminal window, `cd` to the `avalon-vagrant-flat` directory you just extracted
+4. In a terminal window, `cd` to the `avalon-installer-flat` directory you just extracted
 5. Type `vagrant up`
 6. Be patient.
 The script needs to download and launch a bare-bones Linux VM, then download, install and configure a whole lot of dependencies and servers.
 This could take 30 minutes or more even with a fast connection.
 7. When the script finishes, open a web browser and attach to [http://localhost:10080/](http://localhost:10080/)